POSTED BY: David Jordan

-The team at Neworld Associates have been building websites for our clients since 1995.
+The team at Neworld has been building websites for our clients since 1995.
 In those days websites were extremely basic, consisting mainly of tags for headers, paragraphs, and links.
 By the mid 90s HTML had advanced to support features such as background colours, font sizes and table-based web page structures allowing content to be placed into invisible boxes.
 This meant that we had more control of the positioning of images and text which allowed some basic level of layout and design.
 It was still a far cry from style sheets, content management and responsive design.

 Over the decades as technology has evolved we have built sites using a variety of operating systems, databases and software but in recent years the majority have been built on the WordPress platform.
 WordPress is an open source website creation tool that was originally designed to help people publish blogs.
 It has come a long way since it’s early days as a blogging engine and for many years has been a full-fledged web development platform, supporting the design and production of tailored sites with quite complex page structures, interactive features and beautiful visually engaging interfaces, that can be easily content managed.

 What this means is that WordPress sites can be designed, built and then handed over to the client so they can add and update content on their own.
 Once a WordPress site is built, carrying out regular edits and updates is a matter of using a menu similar to a MS Word and dragging and dropping images and files.

 WordPress is now the most popular content management system (CMS) on the internet, which has encouraged the evolution of an active community of developers who have created a myriad of plugins and themes.
 Integrating new functionality into a WordPress site can be as simple as installing a plugin, and there are plugins that cover a huge range of features from e-commerce to image galleries.